 Yes, I am a pilot and understand aviation weather more than most customers, but so do the airlines.
 Yet somehow, my flight wasn’t formally canceled until well after the snow started to fall, about an hour before departure, when it became absolutely clear that even if the flight could make the airport, passengers likely couldn’t without undue risk.
 Why wait until the last possible moment to cancel a flight?

 So what?
-I could have easily made an earlier flight, which left early morning with… Continue reading
+I could have easily made an earlier flight, which left early morning with unused and empty seats,… Continue reading

 Air travel is becoming more stressful in the US – fuller flights than ever and airline consolidation virtually assures things are not going to get better for travelers.
 Indeed the economic laws of oligopoly teaches us that non price competition is where we are headed.
 Typically, in a highly competitive environment, low costs are the differentiator in a commodity market, but in an oligopoly, prices remain artificially high and costs matter less.
 The chances of this meaning anything positive for a traveler is really low.
 Continue reading